 But they cannot miss a qualifying phase.
 They will have to perform at least 2000 miles solo on a course determined with the Race Direction, aboard their new boat.
 And the latter must compete in at least one of the transatlantic races on the Imoca Class programme, The Globe Series.

-2 / For others, in the case of the 30 pre-registered limit being exceeded the priority will be given to those having accumulated the greatest number of miles on the courses of the Imoca circuit which necessarily should include a Transatlantic race.
+2 / For others, in the case of the 30 pre-registered limit being exceeded the priority will be given to those having accumulated the greatest number of miles on the Globe Series which necessarily should include a transatlantic race.

 3 / The organization gives itself the opportunity to grant four "wild cards".

 - 2018 : Monaco Globe Series & Route du Rhum